 Wife For Hades

-When the three famous celestial brothers' Hades, Zeus, and Poseidon, have their divine attributes ripped away, there is almost nothing left with them as they become mere humans.
+When the three famous celestial brothers—Hades, Zeus, and Poseidon—have their divine attributes ripped away, there is almost nothing left with them as they become mere humans.
 Not until a mortal woman, Rheis, adopts them as her sons.
 Their lives abruptly change from having no omnipotent powers or worshippers to becoming heirs to billions upon billions of properties.
-At an exclusive elite party called the Lupercalian Twist, the three brothers need randomly pair up with a woman they've never met before.
-Each bachelor is being demanded to win the woman's heart before the end of the event.
-Otherwise, they will face the risk of losing all of their possessions to the institution.
-As the event requires Hades to have a woman, no one appears to be eligible for him except for a woman he met by chance before, Stephenie.
-But how far can Hades risk everything to win Stephenie's heart when her ex-fiancé unexpectedly reappears to steal his wife?
+And while on a family trip in Italy, the brothers receive an invitation to an exclusive elite party called the Lupercalian Twist, which takes place every fifteen years on the fifteenth of February.
+The main highlight of the event involves the men being randomly paired with a woman they have never met before.
+Each bachelor is being demanded to win the woman's heart before the event ends, otherwise, they risk losing all of their possessions to the institution.
+As the event requires Hades the need for a wife, no one appears to be eligible for him except for a woman he met by chance before and that is Stephenie.
+But how far Hades can go risking everything he has to win Stephenie's heart when her ex-fiancé unexpectedly reappears to steal his wife?

 It was a cold yet boisterous evening, crowded with a slew of gentlemen from various and sundry elite families.
 With each of their faces hidden under a dazzling mask, it was difficult to tell the difference between an oligarch and a tycoon.
 But one thing is certain—each mask concealed a bachelor who was awaiting to be selected for tonight's much anticipated event.